-To increase the productivity and incomes of the coffee farmers, PRISMA and its partners work to promote Good Agricultural Practices (GAP), introduce fast-growing coffee varieties and small trees, support crop rejuvenation programs, efforts to encourage increased market access and capital.
-To December 2018, the coffee sector had shown a positive contribution to improving the farmers' incomes and the partners' business profits.
-This sector continues to be one of the leading sectors in the second phase.
+In order to increase coffee farmers productivity and incomes, PRISMA and its partners promote good agricultural practices, introduce fast-growing and smaller coffee plant varieties, support crop rejuvenation programs, and encourage increased access to markets and capital.
+The coffee sector showed a positive contribution through to December 2018 in improving farmers' incomes and partners' business profits.